 My two journeys to South Africa have taken me to vastly different parts of the country – Johannesburg, dubbed the ‘City of Gold’, and Cape Town, the so-called ‘Mother City’.
 Along the way, I’ve searched for ‘Big Five’ animals at national parks, delved into the nation’s harsh Apartheid-era past, and sipped wine in the shadows of stately Cape Dutch homes.

-Below, you’ll find my clickable South Africa index, as well as destination-specific tips.
+Below, you’ll find my clickable South Africa index, as well as destination-specific tips, accommodation, and transportation resources.

 - Seek out rainbow-hued homes in Cape Town’s Bo-Kaap neighborhood, then fill up your luggage with spices from the Atlas Trading Company.

 - Go wine tasting in the Stellenbosch and Franschhoek areas.
 With more than 150 wineries in the Western Cape, we had a hard time choosing which wine farms to visit, but greatly enjoyed Groot Constantia, Spier, Vergenoegd, and Haute Cabrière.